 Electronic Filing System (EFS) Web Application

 While the previous EFS desktop applications were only accessible on the device on which they were originally installed, the EFS Web Application is accessible from any desktop, laptop, or tablet device connected to the internet.
-The applicaton was developed by the New York State Board of Elections and tested both internally and by filers.
+The application was developed by the New York State Board of Elections and tested both internally and by filers.
 It features a user-friendly dashboard interface where filers are able to create, submit, and view disclosure reports.

 Please be aware that the web-based system utilizes an email address and password for filer log-in.